Q. What do I do if I have an after-hours emergency such as a power outage?

 Q. Can I get a credit on my sewer bill if I fill up my swimming pool?

 Since the use of water is no longer affixed to your sewer rates, there is no need for the issuance of credits when filling swimming pools.

-Our hours are Monday through Friday from 9:00ajm to 12 Noon and from 1:00pm to 4:00pm.
+Our hours are Monday through Friday from 8:30 am (closed for an hour lunch at Noon) and from 1:00pm to 4:30pm.
 We are closed for the observance of most holidays.
 After hours, voice mail is available.

 Q. What if I have a complaint about a Village Employee?

 Our administration and employees take pride in being able to serve our residents and every effort is made to provide such service in a reliable and professional manner.
 In the event you have a concern related to the conduct of any of our employees please direct that concern to our Chief of Police / Village Administrator.

 Q. Who is responsible for trimming trees in the public right-of-way?